Alice and Bob: Physics

-The names Alice and Bob are also often used to name the participants in thought experiments in physics.
-More alphabetical names are used as required, e.g. "Alice and Bob (and Carol and Dick and Eve)".
+The names Alice and Bob are often used to name the participants in thought experiments in physics.
+More alphabetical names, usually of alternating gender, are used as required, e.g. "Alice and Bob (and Carol and Dick and Eve)".

+In experiments involving robotic systems, the terms "Alice Robot" and "Bob Robot" refer to mobile platforms responsible for transmitting quantum information and receiving it with quantum detectors, respectively, within the context of the field of quantum robotics.